IBzerbasteln/obsidian-for-research/Tasks/Task 1.md

  2. [Markdown Live Editor](https://markdowneditor.net/markdown-editor) that lets you try out different formatting options and renders them in real time
  3. comprehensive documentation on how to format your notes in Obsidian: [Obsidian Documentation: Markdown](https://help.obsidian.md/How+to/Format+your+notes)

+## Using generative AI
+You [[Task 1#^24fbc1|already know]] that popular LLMs like ChatGPT, Gemini, and so on provide their output in Markdown format.
+But did you know that you can also use AI to format your notes in Markdown?
+Let's try to have the task from above completed using an LLM of your choice.[^3]

+1. Create a new note (`Ctrl+N`/`Cmd+N`) with the title `Task 1_Practice`.
+2. Open the `Attachments` folder of your vault.
+Select the file `Task 1_Example.pdf`, right-click, and select `Show in system explorer`.
+3. Open the LLM of your choice.
+Drag the `.pdf` file into the chat and try different prompts to have the LLM replicate the PDF in Markdown format.
+4. Paste the output into [[Task 1_Practice|your new note]].
+5. Switch to Reading Mode to assess whether your note is identical to [[Task 1_Example.pdf]].
+Adjust the note as needed.

+[^3]: Consider using [Le Chat by Mistral](https://chat.mistral.ai/), a private LLM developed by a French company.

 ---
 overview: [[Getting started with Obsidian]] next task: [[Task 2]]